Remarks on degenerations of hyper-K\"ahler manifolds: Symplectic singularities; Alternative proof to Theorems and

-Let $\pi: Y' \to Y_0$ be a $\mathbb Q$--factorial terminalization, i.e., $Y'$ is $\mathbb Q$--factorial and terminal, and $\pi$ is a crepant morphism.
+Let $\pi: M \to Y_0$ be a $\mathbb Q$--factorial terminalization, i.e., $M$ is $\mathbb Q$--factorial and terminal, and $\pi$ is a crepant morphism.
 This always exists by \cite[Cor.
 1.4.3]{BCHM}.
-We use Namikawa's (\cite[Cor 2]{namikawa2}) to show that $Y'$ is smooth.
-For the readers sake we recall Namikawa's argument: The Main Theorem in \cite{namikawa2} shows that $\mathbb Q$--factorial symplectic varities with terminal singularities are locally rigid.
-Hence, to prove that $Y'$ is smooth, it is enough to show that a smoothing of $Y_0'$ determines a smoothing of $Y'$.
-Indeed, since $R^1 \pi_* \mc O_{Y'}=0$, any deformation of $Y'$ induces a deformation of $Y_0$ (\cite[Thm 1.4]{Wahl}, \cite[11.4]{Kollar-Mori}).
-More specifically, let $\mc Y' \to \Def(Y')$ and $\mc Y \to \Def(Y_0)$ be versal deformation spaces for $Y'$ and $Y_0$, respectively.
-By \cite[Thm 1]{namikawa1} there is a finite morphism $\pi_*:\Def(Y') \to \Def(Y_0) $ which lifts to a morphism $\Pi_*: \mc Y' \to \mc Y$ inducing an isomorphism between the general deformation of $Y'$ and the general deformation of $Y_0$. \end{proof}
+We use Namikawa's result (\cite[Cor 2]{namikawa2}) to show that $M$ is in fact smooth.
+For the readers sake, we recall Namikawa's argument: The Main Theorem in \cite{namikawa2} shows that $\mathbb Q$--factorial symplectic varieties with terminal singularities are locally rigid.
+Hence, to prove that $M$ is smooth, it is enough to show that a smoothing of $Y_0$ determines a smoothing of $M$.
+Indeed, since $R^1 \pi_* \mc O_{M}=0$, any deformation of $M$ induces a deformation of $Y_0$ (\cite[Thm 1.4]{Wahl}, \cite[11.4]{Kollar-Mori}).
+More specifically, let $\mc M_{\Def} \to \Def(M)$ and $\mc{ Y}_{\Def} \to \Def(Y_0)$ be versal deformation spaces for $M$ and $Y_0$, respectively.
+By \cite[Thm 1]{namikawa2} there is a finite surjective morphism $\pi_*:\Def(M) \to \Def(Y_0) $ which lifts to a morphism $\Pi_*: \mc M_{\Def} \to \mc{ Y}_{\Def}$ inducing an isomorphism between the general deformation of $M$ and the general deformation of $Y_0$.
+Hence $M$ is smooth and moreover, by \cite[Thm 2.2]{namikawa1}, any smoothing of $Y_0$ is obtained as a flat deformation of $M$.
+Up to a base change, we can thus lift the morphism $\Delta \to \Def(Y_0)$ associated to the family $\mc Y\to \Delta$ and get a morphism $\Delta \to \Def(M) $, which we use to pull back the universal family.
+We thus have two one-parameter deformations $\mc M \to \Delta$ and $\mc Y \to \Delta$, of $M$ and of $Y_0$, respectively, together with a morphism $\mc M \to \mc Y$ over $\Delta$, which induces an isomorphism away from the central fiber and the symplectic resolution $M \to Y_0$ over the origin. \end{proof}

 \begin{coro} Let $\mathcal{X} \to \Delta$ be a projective degeneration with general fiber $X_t$ a smooth hyper-K\"ahler manifold.
 Assume that one irreducible component $V$ of the central fiber $X_0$ is not uniruled and appears with multiplicity one.
 Then any minimal model of $V$ has a symplectic resolution (which is a smooth hyper-K\"ahler deformation equivalent to $X_t$) and the monodromy action on the cohomology of a smooth fiber of $f$ is finite.
 Conversely, if the monodromy of $\mathcal{X} \to \Delta$ is finite, then there exists a smooth family $\mathcal{Y}\to \Delta$ of hyper-K\"ahler manifolds that is isomorphic over $\Delta^*$ to (a finite base change) of $\mathcal{X}^*\to \Delta^*$. \end{coro} \begin{proof} The first part of the statement follows directly from the above proof.
 The second statement follows by using Remark \ref{general fiber unchanged}, the equivalence $(1) \iff (3)$ of Theorem \ref{theomon1}, and then again the arguments of this section. \end{proof}